 Armagh is a special city with a significance and influence felt across the island for 6500 years.
 It is also a City that is at the heart of celebrating the life of Saint Patrick; a major destination on the Saint Patrick’s Trail and the starting point of the Saint Patrick’s Way: The Pilgrim’s Walk.

-There are many special things to experience in Armagh, ranging from the historically unique Navan Fort, two Saint Patrick’s Cathedrals, Ireland’s only Planetarium, Irish Fusiliers Museum, Armagh County Museum, No 5 Vicars’ Hill, the Cardinal O’Fiaich Memorial Library and Archive, Milford House Collection, Armagh Robinson Library, unmatched Georgian architecture, the amazing green space of the Mall and the chance to indulge in all manner of activities in a beautiful natural environment.
+There are many special things to experience in Armagh, ranging from the historically unique Navan Fort, two Saint Patrick’s Cathedrals, Ireland’s only Planetarium, Irish Fusiliers Museum, Armagh County Museum, No 5 Vicars’ Hill, Armagh Robinson Library and Georgian architecture.

 DINING / REFRESHMENTS: There are a wide range of eating venues dotted across Armagh – from café to restaurant and with a focus on serving the best of local foods.
 For more information please visit www.armagh.co.uk